allincache/neptune/README.md

 ## What is `neptune`?
 Neptune is an experimental learning project.<br>
 Using C++ language to realize related functions of distributed system.
+The code structure is mainly composed of two parts, base and module.

 ## `src/base`
 It is a basic library of neptune.